st-yim/HabitTracker/PrivacyPolicy.md

 ### Health Research Disclosure:
 TrackIt: Habit Tracker does not collect data as part of a health research study, and therefore, no additional disclosure is required in this category.

+### Account Deletion Feature:
+Optionally, the app provides a button that allows users to delete their account.
+By utilizing this feature, all associated user data, including name, password, and email, will be permanently erased from the app's data storage.

+**User Data Privacy:**
+It's important to note that, as the app does not operate in a highly-regulated industry, the account deletion process doesn't mandate users to engage in additional customer service resources, such as making a phone call or sending an email, to complete the account deletion.
+This approach aims to provide users with a seamless and straightforward experience in managing their account preferences.

 ### Contact Info:
 - Name (Including first or last name)